rlmrezende/SQL-Project/cleaning_data.md

 What issues will you address by cleaning the data?

+1. Removing empty columns using the DROP function.
+2. Removing duplicate columns using the DROP function.
+3. Changing the data type for better understanding.
+4. The unit cost in the data needs to be divided by 1,000,000.

 Queries:
 Below, provide the SQL queries you used to clean your data.

-- Removing empty columns using the DROP function:
+1. Removing empty columns using the DROP function:
 ````SQL
 ALTER TABLE all_sessions
   DROP COLUMN itemquantity,